|

 The 20 Best Astronomy Apps for Stargazing

 I have rounded up a list of the best stargazing apps for your mobile phone or tablet.
-These picks are based on the apps I personally use, and from the recommendations of some of the best astrophotographers in the world.
+These are the astronomy apps (along with other astronomy resources) I personally use while using my telescope for a night of observing or astrophotography.

-Many of the star maps are completely free (such as Stellarium), but include ‘Pro’ versions that provide even more information for a fee.
-On this list, you’ll find stargazing apps for everything from checking the current moon phase to planning your next astrophotography session.
+Many of the star maps are completely free (such as Stellarium) but include ‘Pro’ versions that provide even more information for a fee.
+On this list, you’ll find stargazing apps for everything from checking the current moon phase to preparing for an upcoming meteor shower.

 My Top Choices: